OCA/edi/account_invoice_import/README.rst

 - In the section *Actions to perform on incoming mails*, set the field *Create a new record* to *Wizard to import supplier invoices/refunds* (model *account.invoice.import*).
+- Go to the menu *Invoicing > Configuration > Settings*: in the section *Vendor Bills Import*, configure the adjustment accounts used for rounding differences.
+You can also enable supplier bank account auto-creation.
-- If you are in a multi-company setup, you also have to go to the menu *Invoicing > Configuration > Settings*: in the section *Invoice Import*, enter the email of the mailbox used to import invoices in the field *Mail Gateway: Destination E-mail* (it will be used to import the invoice in the proper company).
+- If you are in a multi-company setup, enter the email of the mailbox used to import invoices in the field *Mail Gateway: Destination E-mail*; it will be used to import the invoice in the proper company.

 Usage
 =====

-Go to the menu *Invoicing > Vendors > Import Vendor Bill* and follow the instructions of the wizard.
+Go to the menu *Invoicing > Vendors > Import Vendor Bills* and follow the instructions of the wizard.
 You can also start the wizard from the *Accounting Dashboard*: on the purchase journal, click on the *Upload* button.

-This module also supports the scenario where you have a draft vendor bill (generated from a purchase order for instance) and you have to update it to comply with the real invoice sent by the vendor: on the form view of the draft vendor bill, click on the button *Import Invoice File* and follow the instructions of the wizard.
+When a vendor cannot be matched automatically, the imported vendor bill is created without a partner.
+Use the *Create or Update Partner* button on the draft vendor bill to create a new partner or update an existing one from the imported data.

 If you have a large volume of invoices to import, you may be interested by the script **mass_invoice_import.py** which is available in the